 Other Bet Combinations

 There are less common roulette bets that are available in some games.
 Basket, discussed above, is one of them.
 There is also First Four, which is a European version of the Basket that includes sectors 0 to 3.
-The most exotic of them is probably Snake type of wager.
+The most exotic of them is probably the Snake type of wager.
 It’s another bet that covers 12 numbers, but they form a snake shape.
 Included are the numbers that come diagonally up and down.
 The first half of the snake is 1, 5, 9, 12, 14 and 16 then it goes down the same way.

 How to Figure the Roulette House Edge

-How to Play Roulette and Win
+How to Play Roulette and Win in New Zealand

 Plenty of betting systems are recommended that supposedly help increase return.
 But there’s no way the roulette house edge can be decreased.
 It is simple to win, and frequent wins are possible when choosing to place even-money wagers.
 In real casinos, there’s another answer to the question of how to win in roulette, and it’s called clocking.
-Players consider various factors before and after a ball is thrown to determine where it will land.
+Kiwi players consider various factors before and after a ball is thrown to determine where it will land.
 But this method usually involves using gadgets that are prohibited inside gambling venues.